 Here you’ll see a few folders and files.
 All WordPress themes live in the wp-content folder.

-Now we need to navigate to your active theme folder (child theme hopefully) and create the custom template.
+Hopefully, we need to navigate to your active theme folder (child theme, hopefully) and create the custom template.

 To do that, navigate to wp-content -> themes -> your current active theme.